 By 2035, 40% of the world's population will live in water-stressed regions.
 This is one of the main consequences of climate change.
 Without water, there can be no development, food, agriculture or health.
 SUEZ is committed to saving water through the improved control of leaks and consumption, and to maximizing the offer by increasing the available volumes of alternative water (re-use of wastewater, desalination).

-Every one of SUEZ’s employees is working for the Resource Revolution.
+Every one of SUEZ’s employees is working to shape a sustainable environment.
 Shifting the Group’s activities towards the circular economy is the most effective means of achieving this end.

 The circular economy disconnects growth from the consumption of natural resources while also reducing GHG emissions.
 The Group is renewing its goal to increase the proportion of waste turned into secondary raw materials and is making this goal worldwide in scope.